OpenDevEd/OpenAlex-SDK/README.md

-# Openalex TypeScript SDK
+# OpenAlex TypeScript SDK

-This is a TypeScript SDK for interacting with the Openalex API.

 ## Description

-This SDK provides a set of TypeScript interfaces and functions to interact with the Openalex API, making it easier to fetch and manipulate journal information data.
+This SDK provides a set of TypeScript interfaces and functions to interact with the OpenAlex API, making it easier to fetch and manipulate journal information data.

 ## Installation